hasinitg/PrivIdEx/README.md

 **PrivIdExChaincode**   folder contains the smart contract (chaincode) implementing the **PrivIdEx protocol** in Go language.

-**devmode-fabric-network** folder contains the artifacts to setup a simple blockchain network backed by hyperledger fabric in dev mode.
+**devmode-fabric-network** folder contains the artifacts to setup a simple blockchain network backed by hyperledger fabric in **dev mode**.
 These artifacts are slightly modified version of the artifacts provided in fabric-samples/chaincode-docker-devmode in https://github.com/hyperledger/fabric-samples.git

 Following are the instructions for downloading, building and deploying the chaincode into a simple blockchain network and invoking the chaincode.